Anthony-Gambale/Deep-Learning-Framework/README.md

 A deep learning framework, made from scratch in python.

 ## Introduction
-In the past, I have built many neural network models, but have neglected to learn backpropogation.
-I have always used brute force and randomisation for the training process.
-Now that I've graduated high school and am familiar with calculus and matrices, my next goal is to learn backpropagation through this project.

-My goal with this project is to apply my knowledge of calculus and matrices to learn how backpropagation works, and to implement it.
+My goal with this project is to apply my knowledge of calculus and matrices with my knowledge of the neural network feedforward algorithm to learn how backpropagation works.
+The final goal is to be able to implement it in this project.

 I will also make the model scalable to any size, so that this program could potentially be used as an API for a real project.